KawtharE/birdClicker/README.md

 	  grunt.loadNpmTasks('grunt-mkdir');
 	  grunt.registerTask('default', ['clean', 'mkdir', 'responsive_images']);

-We need to add the configuration part at the beginning:
+We need to add the configuration part at the beginning, in which we indicate the new width of the images, the quality, the source, the destination etc:

 	grunt.initConfig({
 	 responsive_images: {